This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Fluid in the Peritoneum

-The peritoneum is a double layer of tissue that surrounds the abdominal cavity and the organs in the abdominal cavity.
-It is part of the mesothelium of the body and is affected in some cases of mesothelioma.
-Cancer of the peritoneum is the second most common type of mesothelioma, and it is very rare.
-Like pleural mesothelioma, which affects the mesothelium in the chest cavity, peritoneal mesothelioma is most often associated with asbestos exposure as a cause.
+The peritoneum is a double layer of tissue that surrounds the abdominal cavity and the organs inside.
+This layer is part of the mesothelium and is affected in some cases of mesothelioma.
+Although mesothelioma is rare, peritoneal mesothelioma is the second most common type of mesothelioma.
+Like pleural mesothelioma, which affects the mesothelium in the chest cavity, peritoneal mesothelioma is most often associated with asbestos exposure.

-One of the potential complications of this type of cancer is a buildup of fluid between the two layers of the peritoneum.
-The fluid is called ascitic fluid and at normal levels it provides lubrication and has an anti-inflammatory role in the abdomen.
+One of the potential complications of this cancer is a buildup of fluid between the two layers of the peritoneum.
+Called ascitic fluid, at normal levels it provides lubrication and has an anti-inflammatory role.
 An abnormal buildup of the fluid is called ascites.
-Cancer in the abdomen may cause this condition because the tumors disrupt the lymphatic system, which would normally control fluid buildup.
-Mesothelioma tumors also weaken the cells in the wall of the abdomen, which would typically block the buildup of ascitic fluid.
+Cancer in the abdomen may cause this condition as tumors disrupt the lymphatic system, which normally controls fluid buildup.
+Mesothelioma tumors also weaken the cells in the abdominal wall, which would typically block the buildup of ascitic fluid.

 Ascites is not only caused by peritoneal mesothelioma.
-In fact there are many more common causes of it, including cirrhosis of the liver or other types of advanced liver disease, congestive heart failure, and infections.
+In fact, it has more common causes, including cirrhosis of the liver or other advanced liver disease, congestive heart failure, and infections.
 Ascites can range from mild to severe.
-When mild it may be undetectable, but as it gets worse it can cause severe distension, or swelling, of the abdomen.
-Patients with ascites describe feeling full all the time and a worsening sense of heaviness and pressure.
-Ascites may also cause shortness of breath as the fluid presses up on the diaphragm.
+When mild, it may be undetectable.
+However, as the condition worsens, it can cause severe distension, or swelling of the abdomen.
+Patients with ascites describe feeling full all the time and a sense of heaviness and pressure.
+Ascites may also cause shortness of breath as the fluid presses against the diaphragm.

 The Paracentesis Procedure

-A paracentesis is a relatively simple surgical procedure that only requires local anesthetic and is performed by inserting a needle into the abdomen to drain the fluid.
-The procedure can be done in the hospital or a doctor’s office.
-The patient either sits or lies down and has a needle inserted into the abdomen after the injection of a local anesthetic to numb the area.
+A paracentesis is a relatively simple surgical procedure.
+This procedure only requires local anesthetic and is performed by inserting a needle into the abdomen to drain the fluid.
+A paracentesis can be performed in the hospital or a doctor’s office.

-The length of the procedure varies depending on how much fluid must be drained, but typical times are between 20 and 30 minutes.
-Recovery does not take long, but a patient may stay in the doctor’s office or hospital for an hour or two to be monitored for any potential complications caused by the paracentesis.
+The length of the procedure varies depending on how much fluid must be drained.
+Typical times range between 20 and 30 minutes.
+Procedure recovery is quick, although a patient may stay in the doctor’s office or hospital for an hour or more for monitoring.

 Paracentesis for Mesothelioma

-Paracentesis may be done for a patient with mesothelioma for one or more reasons.
+Paracentesis may be done for a patient with mesothelioma for several reasons.
 If the patient has not yet been diagnosed with mesothelioma, the fluid withdrawn can serve as part of the diagnosis.
-A pathologist can examine the fluid to look for cancer cells to either, diagnose peritoneal mesothelioma, rule it out, or find some other underlying cause of the ascites.
+A pathologist can examine the fluid for cancer cells.
+This will allow doctors to diagnose peritoneal mesothelioma, rule it out, or find another underlying cause of the ascites.

 In addition to an initial diagnosis, paracentesis is used in mesothelioma patients to relieve symptoms.
-It is not a procedure that will treat the cancer itself; it only treats the ascites that is a complication of peritoneal mesothelioma.
-Draining the fluid can reduce pain, the discomfort of swelling, and can help a patient breathe more easily.
-Paracentesis may be used for a patient at any stage of mesothelioma, but the relief may be temporary.
-The fluid often refills the cavity, and over time may fill in smaller and smaller spaces, which makes draining it out through paracentesis more difficult.
-As peritoneal mesothelioma advances, controlling ascites may become more difficult.
+This procedure does not treat the cancer itself.
+Instead, it treats the ascites that is a complication of peritoneal mesothelioma.
+Draining the fluid reduces pain and discomfort and allows the patient to breathe more easily.
+Paracentesis may be used for a patient at any stage of mesothelioma, but relief may be temporary.
+Fluid often refills the cavity.
+Over time, this fluid may fill in smaller spaces, making draining with paracentesis less effective.
+As peritoneal mesothelioma advances, controlling ascites may become increasingly difficult.

 The risks associated with paracentesis are low.
-This is a fairly simple procedure that does not require general anesthesia.
-Some of the rare but possible complications are infections, leaking at the site of the needle insertion, internal bleeding, puncturing of a blood vessel, perforation of organs like the stomach, bladder or intestines, and low blood pressure.
+The procedure is simple and does not require general anesthesia.
+Rare complications include infection, leaking at the site of the needle insertion, internal bleeding, puncturing blood vessels, low blood pressure, and perforation of organs like the stomach, bladder or intestines.

-Another potential complication for someone with cancer undergoing a paracentesis is seeding along the insertion site.
-This occurs when cancer cells line the part of the abdomen in which the needle was inserted.
-The risk of this happening can be lowered by using radiation therapy in and around the insertion area.
-This may kill any cancer cells that have seeded.
+Another potential complication of paracentesis for cancer patients is seeding along the insertion site.
+This occurs when cancer cells line the area where the needle is inserted.
+The risk can be lowered by using radiation therapy in and around the insertion area, killing any cancer cells that may have seeded.

-If you are living with peritoneal mesothelioma, or you have symptoms of ascites, but don’t know what the underlying cause is, a paracentesis may help.
-It can help your doctor make a diagnosis and help you feel better once the fluid is removed.
-The abdomen can collect a lot of fluid and this can cause a considerable amount of discomfort.
-Talk to your doctor about your options and ask any questions you have about undergoing a paracentesis before making any decisions about what to do next.
+If you are living with peritoneal mesothelioma or have symptoms of ascites, a paracentesis may help.
+This procedure can help your doctor make a diagnosis.
+It may also help you feel better once the fluid is removed.
+The abdomen can collect a significant amount of fluid, causing considerable discomfort.
+Talk to your doctor about your options.
+Ask questions about undergoing a paracentesis before deciding your next step.